 You can also purchase turkey legs from the grocery store and make your own turkey stock.
 See my instructions to make it.

-You can make homemade gravy and store it in the refrigerator up to two days in advance of serving.
+You can make homemade gravy and store it in the refrigerator for up to two days before serving.

 Doesn’t that make the holiday meal sound easier?!
 I like to make cooking stress-free on the holidays by making many recipes ahead of time.
 You may like my Make Ahead Thanksgiving Recipes and Meal Plan for even more make-ahead ideas!
 I hope you find that helpful, too.